Menu

 Resources – this committee is focused on ensuring the school and pupils have everything needed to deliver an inspiring curriculum and excellent pupil achievement.
 This includes current and future budget planning, premises management and health and safety compliance.

-In addition, the Pay Review Committee meets twice annually following the staff performance management reviews.
+In addition, the Pay Review Committee meets annually following the staff performance management reviews.

 All governors are expected to join at least one of our committees and to take on a named governor role.
 A summary of current members and responsibilities is shown below.
 In addition, all governors agree to abide by a Code of Conduct (attached below) which provides specific details on the commitments and responsibilities of governors at TGMS.